AaltoSciComp/scicomp-docs/news/powerusers-group.rst

 learn from them, and discuss your needs.
 It will help both your current research and future career prospects.

-The powerusers group is run by Aalto Scientific Computing in collaboration with others at Aalto.
+The powerusers group is run by Aalto Scientific Computing (Science-IT) in collaboration with others at Aalto.
 Aalto SciComp is in the School of Science, but serves the whole university - and we explicitly invite others from other schools to join.